tzolov/calcite-sql-rewriter/sql-rewriter-springboot-example/README.md

 # SQL Rewriter SpringBoot Sample

-This project shows how to use the `sql-rewriter` within SpringBoot application.
-It leverages `JcbcTemplate` and the configuration properties support.
+Demo how to use the `sql-rewriter` within a SpringBoot application.
+It leverages `JcbcTemplate` and the Spring configuration utilities.

-The `SqlRewriterConfiguration` class inlines the `sql-rewriter`'s model.json configuration files into a plain Spring `application.properties` (or YMAL) configuration.
-Furthermore you can splint the those properties files as required and leverage the Spring profiles.
+The [SqlRewriterConfiguration](src/main/java/io/pivotal/calcite/example/SqlRewriterConfiguration) class shows how to inline all `sql-rewriter`'s configuration files into a plain Spring `application.properties` (or YMAL) configuration.

+The [Configuration Options][1] section below explains how to use profiles so you can activate different configurations in different environments.

+Project also shows how to use the `Big-Data` public [Maven repo][2] to resolve the `sql-rewriter` library.

 #### How To Use